SvenRosvall/VLCB-Arduino/docs/Examples.md

   Here it runs the controller object to process any VLCB messages coming in and out.
   It also runs any module specific code.

-All sketches included here are configured for communication over CAN bus using the MCP2515 transceiver.
+Most sketches included here are configured for communication over CAN bus using the MCP2515 transceiver.
 If your module is using another transceiver change the VLCB::CAN2515 for a class that supports that transceiver.